 - Development and application of remote sensing techniques for quantitative assessments of coastal vulnerability and resilience to storms, climate and man-made changes.

-- Improving the design of coastal protection and coastal management trough numerical and physical modelling of nearshore coastal processes.
+- Improving the design of coastal protection and coastal management through numerical and physical modelling of near-shore coastal processes.

 - Laboratory flume studies of flow-biota interactions and their hydrodynamic and ecological implications (notably seagrasses and bivalve filter feeders).